top of page

 — Lotty Lott, Senior Pastor of LifeHouse Church

-"Fasting isn’t about what you cut out of your life, as much as it is about what you bring into your life."
+"Fasting isn’t about what you cut out of your life, as much as it is about what you

 Jump on board with your Connect Group.
 Let them know what God has been revealing to you through the fast.
 Pray for each other and encourage one another as you grow in your relationship with God.
 If you aren't yet a part of a Connect Group you can enquire here.